-We invest in MBS with the intent to earn net income from the realized yield on those assets over their related funding and hedging costs, and not for the purpose of making short term gains from trading in these securities.
+We invest in MBS with the intent to earn net income from the realized yield on those assets over the related funding and hedging costs, and not for purposes of making short term gains from trading in these securities.
 However, we have sold, and may continue to sell, existing assets to acquire new assets, which our management believes might have higher risk-adjusted returns in light of current or anticipated interest rates, federal government programs or general economic conditions or to manage our balance sheet as part of our asset/liability management strategy.
-During the three months ended March 31, 2017 and 2016, the Company received proceeds of \$1.7 million and \$25.8 million from the sales of MBS.
+During the six months ended June 30, 2017, the Company received proceeds of \$1.7 million from the sales of MBS.
+There were no sales of MBS during the three months ended June 30, 2017.
+During the six and three months ended June 30, 2016, the Company received proceeds of \$41.8 million and \$16.0 million from the sales of MBS, respectively.